Sea-Grapes/SAT-testing/readme.md

 # SAT Testing Lookup
 A simple webpage to easily check where/when you can take the SAT.
 Uses the CollegeBoard API to find locations, currently only works for the US.
+Probably has 50% chance of working on your device.

 ![Example search](/misc/img1.png?raw=true "Example search")